windkh/node-red-contrib-telegrambot/README.md

  - Diddlik: for extending webhook options
  - MorbidDevil: for extending answerInlineQuery with options
  - daredoes: for providing the webhook decumentation on Unraid/Docker with SWAG/NGINX/REVERSE-PROXY
- - kickouille: for fixing the payment functions.
+ - kickouille: for fixing the payment functions and providing the full payment example flow

 # Installation